Baháʼí Faith in Niger

 The Baháʼí Faith in Niger began during a period of wide scale growth in the religion across Sub-Saharan Africa near the end of its colonial period.
-The first Baháʼís arrived in Niger in 1966 and the growth of the religion reached the point of the election of its National Spiritual Assembly in 1975.
+The first Baháʼís arrived in Niger in 1965 and the growth of the religion reached the point of the election of its National Spiritual Assembly in 1975.
 Following a period of oppression, making the institutions of the Baháʼí Faith illegal in the late 1970s and '80s, the National Assembly was re-elected starting in 1992.
 The Baháʼí community in Niger has grown mostly in the south-west of the country where they number in the low thousands.
 The Association of Religion Data Archives (relying on World Christian Encyclopedia) estimated some 5,600 Baháʼís in 2005.

-Early Period
+Early period

 During the late colonial period of French West Africa the Baháʼí Faith entered the region in 1953.
-Wide scale growth in the religion across Sub-Saharan Africa was observed to begin in the 1950s and extend in the 1960s.
-There were over 1000 Baháʼís across North-West Africa resulting in a regional National Spiritual Assembly including French West Africa in 1956.
-Following the death of Shoghi Effendi, the elected Universal House of Justice was head of the religion and began to re-organized the Baháʼí communities of Africa by splitting off national communities to form their own National Assemblies from 1967 though the 1990s.
+Wide scale growth in the religion across Sub-Saharan Africa was observed to begin in the 1950s and extend into the 1960s.
+There were over 1,000 Baháʼís across North-West Africa resulting in a regional National Spiritual Assembly including French West Africa in 1956.
+Following the death of Shoghi Effendi, the elected Universal House of Justice was head of the religion and began to re-organized the Baháʼí communities of Africa by splitting off national communities to form their own National Assemblies from 1967 through the 1990s.
 Following the independence of Niger in 1960, the first pioneers arrived in Niger in 1966.
-From January to March 1970 Hand of the Cause Rúhíyyih Khanum crossed Africa from east to west visiting many country's communities including Niger, meeting with individuals and institutions both Baháʼí and civic.
+From January to March 1970 Hand of the Cause Rúhíyyih Khanum crossed Africa from east to west, visiting many country's communities including Niger, meeting with individuals and institutions both Baháʼí and civic.